alejack312/research-match/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
-# research-match
+### research-match
-Include a few sentences about the intention of your app and how you are incorporating filter, sort, and aggregation using your theme.

 The intention of this app is to help users find researchers that match their interests.
-The app will have a list of research papers that users can filter and sort based on their interests.
-The app will also have an aggregator that will show the total number of research papers that match the user's interests.
+The app will have a list of researchers that users can filter and sort based on their research areas.
+The app will also have an aggregator that will show favorited researchers that match the user's interests.

 ### App functionality